 In response to the COVID-19 pandemic, the campus is implementing many new procedures and measures to address the current crisis.
 We want to assure you that the health and safety of our campus community is our highest priority and consideration.
 As a result, on March 21, 2020, the Office of the Vice President for Research and the Office of the Senior Vice President for Academic Affairs and Provost imposed SEVERE RESEARCH RESTRICTIONS for campus research.
 Under these restrictions, the university is performing only essential and limited exempted research that must be approved by the Dean and VPR.
 Below are links to policy updates and resources regarding the University of Maryland’s evolving response to the situation.

 Health Information Resources

-In light of the increasing health and safety risk to our campus community and to our region from COVID-19, and resulting directives from federal and state government officials severely limiting interpersonal interactions in any public spaces, our on-campus laboratories and core facilities must begin transitioning immediately to implement Severe Research Restrictions.
-These restrictions must be enacted at the latest by March 25th and are expected to remain in place through at least April 10th, at which time they will be re-evaluated.
+Due to the health and safety risk to our campus community and to our region from COVID-19, and resulting directives from federal and state government officials severely limiting interpersonal interactions in any public spaces, our on-campus laboratories and core facilities were place under Severe Research Restrictions starting on March 21, 2020.
+These restrictions are expected to remain in place through at least June 1, at which time they will be re-evaluated.

 Requests for limited exemptions from these restrictions will be considered on a case-by-case basis.
 A formal application process for exemptions is being developed by each college in collaboration with the Vice President for Research and will be managed by the office of the Dean.
 Exemptions will require approval by the College/School Dean and the Vice President for Research.